Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 Inclusion in education and community

 An inclusion strategy is in place and is being monitored for impact.
-It sets out how schools, the LA and other settings and agencies will work together to include children with additional needs and disabilities.
+It sets out how schools, the Local Authority and other settings and agencies will work together to include children with additional needs and disabilities.

 The local offer and family information service is sufficient for many families to seek support within communities.
 Usage of these websites and contacts increases year on year, and feedback from families on content and outcomes is positive.